-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Drain oil while engine is warm from operation. - c) The oil drain is located on right hand side of engine.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Drain oil while engine is warm from operation. - c) The oil drain valve is located on right hand side of engine.

-Place pan under machine to catch oil and remove drain plug.
-Allow oil to drain, then replace plug.
+Place pan under machine to catch oil and open valve with a 10 mm wrench.
+Allow oil to drain, then close valve.

-- d) Replace the oil filter every other oil change.
-Clean around oil filter and unscrew filter to remove.
+- d) Clean around oil filter and unscrew filter to remove.
 Before reinstalling new filter, apply a thin coating of oil on the surface of the rubber seal.
-Turn filter clockwise until rubber seal contacts the filter adapter then tighten filter an additional 2/3 to 3/4 turn. - e) Clean around oil fill cap and remove cap.
-Fill to specified capacity and replace cap.
+Turn filter clockwise until rubber seal contacts the filter adapter then tighten filter an additional 1/2 to 3/4 turn. - e) Clean around oil fill cap and remove cap.
+Fill to the specified capacity and replace cap.
 Use oil recommended in engine owner's manual.
-DO NOT overfill. - f) Start the engine and check for leaks.
+DO NOT overfill. - f) Replace oil fill cap.
+Start the engine and check for leaks.

-5.1.12 Check hydraulic oil level:
+5.1.11 Check hydraulic oil level: